 Nancy Sondel's Pacific Coast Children's Writers Workshop

-10th Annual October 5-7, 2012 Master Class to Masterpiece
+20 years of Master Class to Masterpiece

 Find us on Facebook

-These questions may help you determine answers to the following: How well do you really know your story?
+Below, two sample questions may help you determine answers to the following: How well do you really know your story?
 Are you ready to pitch it to an editor or agent?
+These questions may unearth useful material for your manuscript, synopsis, and/or query letter.

 • Haunted by her dead baby sister, 12-year-old Bree struggles to exorcise or at least soothe not only the ghost but the guilty memories of her own role in the death. — By PCCWW alum Joni Sensel, summarizing Blank Pages.
 (30 words)

-• Living in a 1922 world of poverty, strikes, prejudice, murder, and mine accidents, Toby, 13, musters his inner strength to save an antagonistic classmate trapped in a Utah coal mine. — By PCCWW alum K. Mandel, summarizing Footprints in the Coal.
+• Living in a 1922 world of poverty, strikes, prejudice, murder, and mine accidents, Toby, 13, musters his inner strength to save an antagonistic classmate trapped in a Utah coal mine. — By PCCWW alum Karen Mandel, summarizing Footprints in the Coal.
 (30 words)

-• When Justin, 16, spends time with Jinsen, the unusual and artistic new student whom school bullies torment and call Buddha Boy, he’s forced to decide which is more important—peer social order or getting to know someone extraordinary. — Adapted from the book jacket of Buddha Boy (Kathe Koja; Penguin/Speak) by PCCWW Director Nancy Sondel (38 words)
+• When Justin, 16, spends time with Jinsen, the unusual and artistic new student whom school bullies torment and call Buddha Boy, he’s forced to decide which is more important—peer social order or getting to know someone extraordinary. — Adapted from the book jacket of Buddha Boy (Kathe Koja; Penguin/Speak) by Nancy Sondel (38 words)

 What is your novel’s blurb?
-Don’t be surprised if this single sentence takes you a few (well-spent) hours to construct!
+Don’t be surprised if this single sentence takes you a few well-spent hours to construct!

 “Good writing has to do with not counting drafts, not keeping track of how many times